zuki/retro-v/README.md

 # Retro-V v1.0
-Retro-V is a SoftCPU in Verilog created from scratch by Shaos and it implements RISC-V architecture RV32I (32-bit integer), but with 8-bit databus to resemble a retro 8-bit microprocessor suitable for DIY computers (like "nedoPC-5" for example: https://gitlab.com/nedopc/npc5).
+Retro-V is a SoftCPU in Verilog created from scratch by Shaos implementing RISC-V architecture RV32I (32-bit integer), but with 8-bit databus to resemble a retro 8-bit microprocessor suitable for DIY computers ( like "nedoPC-5" for example: https://gitlab.com/nedopc/npc5 ).
 Retro-V is capable of passing RV32I compliance tests, compatible with RTOS Zephyr and distributed as fully open sourced Verilog single file soft core under Apache License: